Convergence brings scientific confidence

 No one has faulted the basic IPCC conclusions.

-Some people work hard to sow doubt about climate science.
-They have put enormous effort into finding something wrong with climate science.
+Some people work hard to sow doubt about climate science and have put enormous effort into finding something wrong with climate science.
 In their search for what is happening, climate scientists have also worked hard to find something wrong with climate science’s conclusions.
 Despite all this effort, everyone has come up empty-handed.
 (Oreskes, p 25 of 36)

-Year after year, the evidence that global warming is real and severe has only strengthened.
+Year after year, the evidence that global heating is real and severe has only strengthened.
 (Oreskes, p 25 of 36)

 Sources on Convergence